jjvanzon/Circular-Language-Spec/spec/object-resolution/melding.md

 `[ Preliminary documentation ]`

-Melding objects means that for instance a relation class or a progressed object have the same item object name, and meld together to a single property procedure, in which all functionality of both procedures is embedded.
+Melding objects means that for instance a relation class or a progressed object have the same item object name, and meld together to a single property command, in which all functionality of both commands is embedded.

 ### Loose Ideas